The Theosophical

 Abbreviations

-M.L.
 The Mahatma Letters to A.P.
 Sinnett.
-(Third g Revised Edition).
+(Third and Revised Edition).

 (Figures refer to page numbers of above books.)